The tax system for the self-employed

 Registering with HMRC

-If you start working for yourself as a sole trader, you must register with HMRC.
+If you start working for yourself as a sole trader (ie when starting self-employment), you must register with HMRC.
 You can do this at any time up to 5 October of your business’s second tax year.
 If you do not register you may be liable to a penalty, albeit as long as you register before the tax return become due, you should be fine.

-It is now preferable to register online.
-You can also register by telephone or by using the form (CWF1 - register if you are a self-employed trader) incorporated in leaflet SE1 (thinking of working for yourself?).
+You should ideally register with HMRC online.
+You can also register by telephone or by using the paper form (CWF1 - register if you are a self-employed trader) incorporated in leaflet SE1 (thinking of working for yourself?), if you are unable to do online.

-Once you become self-employed, the tax rules are quite different from those that would have applied if you were an employee.
-Instead of tax (and national insurance) being deducted from your earnings at source, you must be prepared to pay for your tax at a later date.
+Once you become self-employed, the tax rules are quite different from those that would have applied if you have previously been an employee.
+Instead of tax and national insurance being deducted from your earnings at source, you must be prepared to deduct and pay your tax up to twice yearly.
 This can be an unwelcome surprise if you haven't put enough money aside.

 We aim to give you as much warning as possible of the likely timing and amount of tax payments, but it is not easy to do this during the first year of your new business, or if you do not keep your records up-to-date, so be prepared to get your tax return as soon as the tax year has passsed.